Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You may encounter an oil drip issue in transit, but it does not cause much problem.
 It is still something you should look out for.

-We found the Duromax XP10000E to also be a heavy duty generator which allows you to power appliances and electronics at the same time.
-It has the ability to run at 8000 watts and peak at 10000 watts.
+We found the Duromax XP10000E to also be a heavy-duty generator that allows you to power appliances and electronics at the same time.
+This heavy-duty generator has the ability to run at 8000 watts and peak at 10000 watts.
+Fuel efficiency is one significant advantage of this generator

-This generator can run up to 10 hours with a single tank of gasoline without interruption at 50% load.
+This generator has a run time of 10 hours with a single fuel tank of gasoline without interruption at 50% load.
 This is a great option to power your essentials when hit by a power outage.

 This model has a solid steel frame which makes it very sturdy and safe to carry around and use to its fullest.